api3dao/data-feed-reader-example/README.md

 ## Testing with Remix

-Deploy [DataFeedReaderExample](./contracts/DataFeedReaderExample.sol) using Remix by inputing the DapiServer contract address as the constructor argument.
+Deploy [DataFeedReaderExample](./contracts/DataFeedReaderExample.sol) using Remix by inputting the DapiServer contract address as the constructor argument.

 Once deployed, whitelist the deployed `DataFeedReaderExample` contract address on the `SelfServeDapiServerWhitelister`